uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 9. Geometric characteristics of the road section
 10. Work Zone (“construction”, “maintenance”, “utility”, “unknown”, or “N/A”)
 11. Possible causes of the accident.

-, among others that might be less relevant for this study.

 The datasets for different years are available for downloan as a .CSV file in the IDOT's website: